dedis/student_19_libp2p_tlc/Report/Readme.md

 ### Minority attack
 In this attack, the adversary attacks a minority number of nodes and keeps them in S<sub>d</sub> set.
 Healthy nodes expected to make progress, since they are still a majority.

 For simulating this attack, we have used 11 nodes with the majority threshold and tried to simulate for 10 timesteps.
 First, we start with all nodes in a good state.
 After 4 seconds, the attacker isolates 5 nodes and prevents them from receiving and sending messages.
-Since these nodes can not receive any messages, they get stuck, but the other 6 nodes continue to make progress.
+Since these nodes cannot receive any messages, they get stuck, but the other 6 nodes continue to make progress.

 <p align="center">
   <img src="Minority_Attack.png" width="600" title="Minority_Attack">